rishrom/ParityInc_backend-assignment/README.md

 `HTTP Request URL` : [http://localhost:8008/houses/](http://localhost:8008/houses/)<br/>
 `HTTP Methods Supported` : `GET, POST, HEAD, OPTIONS`<br/>
 `HTTP GET Response` :
+**NOTE:** The following requirement is also fulfilled as this response contains all house data.
+>We would ideally want to make as few as possible requests when getting the house data from the API, this would allow us to show the current state of the house on our dashboard without querying multiple API’s to get the state for each piece of equipment.

 ```
 {
 	"count": 1,